 - 61592 National Diploma: Human Resources Management and Practices – Level 5

 How do I know that ENJO Consultants Moderator training is recognised?

-ENJO Consultants CC is accredited with the ETDP SETA with Accreditation Number: ETDP10602.
+ENJO Consultants (Pty) Ltd is accredited with the ETDP SETA with Accreditation Number: ETDP10602.
 SACE endorses the ENJO Consultant Moderator training and awards 10 CPTD points for educators who complete the training.